A Boy and His Boat

 When does a boat’s identity truly begin to change?
 The ship of Theseus is an old philosophical quandary: how many pieces can you replace on a boat before it becomes a new vessel?
 If you save each piece that was replaced from the original and reassemble them later, which boat is now the real one?
 And, what would happen if you applied these ideas to a piece of music?

 Tally Ho was built in 1910, the same year that English composer Ralph Vaughan Williams wrote the masterful work “Fantasia on a Theme by Thomas Tallis.”
 Vaughan Williams beautifully arranged an older musical composition, making it into an arguably new piece of music, even though much of the original remains.
-Here, I have taken pieces of this Fantasia, as well as pieces of the original Tallis Theme, and have formed them into a musical work that I affectionately refer to as “Variations on a Fantasia on a Theme by Thomas Tallis by Ralph Vaughan Williams by Rena Poling.”
+Here, the composer has taken pieces of this Fantasia, as well as pieces of the original Tallis Theme, and has formed them into a musical work that she affectionately refer to as “Variations on a Fantasia on a Theme by Thomas Tallis by Ralph Vaughan Williams by Rena Poling.”

 IV.
 Polishing Bronze (ep.
 75-84)